uptous/iPhone-Version-2/uptous/Pods/RappleProgressHUD/README.md

 </BR>

 RappleActivityIndicatorView can be started using any of the starter methods mentioned below.
-When calling these starter methods, two basic input values are required to customize UIs.
+When calling these starter methods, two basic optional input values can be used to customize UIs.

-#### `label`

-this is the text value we are gonna display with the animated indicator
+**`label`** this is the text value you are gonna display with the animated indicator

-#### `attributes`

-this is a dictionary with following Keys.
+**`attributes`** this is a dictionary with following Keys.

 - `RappleTintColorKey`               Color of the progress circle and text
 - `RappleScreenBGColorKey`           Background color (full screen background)